sonots/embulk-output-vertica/README.md

 ### Modes

 * **insert**:
-  * Behavior: This mode copys rows to some intermediate tables first.
+  * Behavior: This mode copies rows to some intermediate tables first.
 If all those tasks run correctly, runs INSERT INTO <target_table> SELECT * FROM <intermediate_table>
-  * Transactional: Yes if `abort_on_error` option is used
 * **replace**:
+  * Behavior: This mode copies rows to an intermediate table first.
+If all those tasks run correctly, swaps the target table and the intermediate table, and drops the original target table
+* **drop_insert**:
   * Behavior: Same with insert mode excepting that it drops the target table first.
-  * Transactional: Yes if `abort_on_error` option is used
+This is aimed to use for development.

 ## Example